LaurentTrk/ki.dot/README.md

 The idea is to connect the borrowers' projects to a community of Blockchain users, ready to invest their cryptocurrencies :)

 **Disclaimer** : this project is a pure proof of concept.
-No money nor cryptos is spent, no project is really funded.
+No money nor cryptocurrency is spent, no project is really funded.
+I am not involved in the Kiva organization, I am just a regular user.
+All credits regarding to loans details, such as pictures and story, go to the Kiva Team.

 ## What it does